tnauckunas/multi-domain_field_repair_logs/appliance-repair/appliance_repair_gallery.md

 ### Solo Transport – Prius Hatch Method
 ![Front-load washer loaded into a Prius hatchback](https://github.com/tnauckunas/multi-domain_field_repair_logs/blob/main/assets/appliance-repairs/washer_transport_in_prius.jpg?raw=true)

 No truck?
 No problem.
 I regularly transported washers and dryers using my personal Prius hatchback.
 This front-load unit was secured with moving blankets and lateral support to prevent bounce or drum shift.
-While unconventional, this method allowed rapid pickup and drop-off for multi-unit servicing without the need for a rented cargo or a company vehicle.
+While unconventional, this method allowed rapid pickup and drop-off for multi-unit servicing without the need for a rented cargo or company vehicle.

 ---